codeserk/website/content/terms/language/java.md

     icon: java
     scopes:
         - backend
-    shortDescription: Most academic language, who doesn't know Java?
+    summary: Most academic language, who doesn't know Java?
 Also used to develop Android apps.
 ---

 I have used Java mostly while doing the degree.